abstracta/jmeter-java-dsl/docs/user-guide.md

-# Additional features
+# User guide

-This document lists some use cases that might be really helpful in several cases.
+This document contains some tips on how to use the DSL to tackle common use cases.

+In general, explore provided API (in your preferred IDE) to discover all available features.

 ## Run test at scale in [BlazeMeter](https://www.blazemeter.com/)